NeoVier/ru_watcher/README.md

 # ru_watcher

-ru_watcher is a script to get the menu for a given day in [UFSC's Restaurante Universitário](https://ru.ufsc.br) UFSC's Restaurante Universitario.
+ru_watcher is a script to get the menu for a given day in [UFSC's Restaurante Universitário](https://ru.ufsc.br)

 ## Getting started